TimEmpey/cc-handyman/README.md

 ## Description

-_Template repo to streamline the file setup process for JS webpages with all files set up and ready for use_
+_cc-handyman repo to streamline the file setup process for JS webpages with all files set up and ready for use_

 ## Setup/Installation Requirements